arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/01.user-manual/content.md

 ![SSR expansion wiring example](assets/ssr-output.png)

-***The Opta™ controller module can support up to 5 expansion modules.
+***The Opta™ controller module can support up to __5 expansion modules__.
 Connecting more than this may result in unexpected behavior. __Ensure the module limit is not exceeded and the Aux connector and clips are properly secured.__***

 You can buy and find more information about the Opta™ Digital Expansions on the links below: